 - Two Essays: Not exceeding 500 words each.

 - Essay 1: Why are you interested in studying architecture?

 - Essay 2: What building in New York City has inspired you?
 Describe what you find interesting about it and why it is meaningful to you.

 - Portfolio: The digital portfolio must consist of 3-4 pieces of the student’s own visual art, design, or architecture work.
 Projects may be 2-D or 3-D. If a group project is submitted, the student must indicate their role in the project.

 - High School Transcript: Students must submit their most recent high school transcript as part of the application.
 Submission of a final graduation transcript, when available, will be required in order to accept the award.

 - Two Letters of Recommendation: one from a teacher in their high school; the second may be from an employer, person in the field of architecture or other adult.
 Recommendations cannot be from a relative of the student and should speak to the student’s character, promise, skills, and the likelihood of success in a college architecture program.
-All letters of recommendation, both electronic and hard copy versions, must be signed and on letterhead.
-Hardcopy versions should be in a sealed, signed envelope.
+All letters of recommendation must be signed and on letterhead.
+Please scan and send PDF to email@example.com.

 - Note: There is no application fee.

 All application materials must be submitted electronically as PDF documents.
 Please send all materials in one email, not to exceed 5 MB total size to firstname.lastname@example.org.
 Write in the subject line “Walter Hunt Scholarship Application” followed by the applicant’s last name.
 [Example subject line: Walter Hunt Scholarship Application – Smith].

 Application Materials should be saved as PDF’s with the following titles: